Optimal Transport for Structure Learning Under Missing Data: Preliminaries

 The causal relations among $d$ variables is characterized via a \textit{structural causal model} \citep[SCM,][]{pearl2009causality} over the tuple $\langle U, X, f \rangle$ that generally consists of a sets of assignments

 where $U_i$ is an exogenous variable assumed to be mutually independent with variables $\{U_1, \cdots, U_d\} \backslash U_i$.
-Given a joint distribution over exogenous variables $P(U_1, \cdots, U_d)$, the functions $f = \left[f_i\right]_{i=1}^{d}$ define a joint distribution $P(X)$ over the endogenous variables $X$.
-Each SCM induces a causal graph $\rmG$, which we assume in this work to be a \textit{directed acylic graph} (DAG).
-We also make standard causal discovery assumptions: (1) the distribution $P(X)$ and the induced graph $\rmG$ satisfy the Markov property \cite{pearl2009causality} and (2) there are no latent confounders of the observed variables.
-In this work, we focus on the additive noise models \citep[ANMs,][]{peters2014causal,hoyer2008nonlinear} where the graph $\rmG$ can be uniquely identified.
+Given a joint distribution over the exogenous variables $P(U_1, \cdots, U_d)$, the functions $f = \left[f_i\right]_{i=1}^{d}$ define a joint distribution $P(X)$ over the endogenous variables $X$.
+Each SCM induces a causal graph $\rmG$, which we assume in this work to be a \textit{directed acyclic graph} (DAG).
+We also make standard causal discovery assumptions: (1) the distribution $P(X)$ and the induced graph $\rmG$ satisfies the Markov property \cite{pearl2009causality} and (2) there are no latent confounders of the observed variables.
+In this work, we focus on the additive noise models \citep[ANMs,][]{peters2014causal,hoyer2008nonlinear} where the graph $\rmG$ may be uniquely identified.
 In ANMs, (\ref{eq:scm}) takes the form $X_i := f_i(\Pa{X_i}) + U_i, \quad i \in \rmV$.